Flexible global forecast combinations: Global forecast combinations

-When the covariance matrix $\bm{\Sigma}$ is large-dimensional and estimated from data, it can be helpful to include a ridge penalty \citep{Hoerl1970} in the objective function \citep{Roccazzella2022}:
+When the covariance matrix $\bm{\Sigma}$ is large-dimensional and estimated from data, it can be helpful to include a shrinkage penalty in the objective function \citep[e.g.,][]{Roccazzella2022}:

 where $\lambda\geq0$.
-The objective can be rearranged as $\bm{w}^\top(\bm{\Sigma}+\lambda\bm{I})\bm{w}$, so the ridge penalty has the effect of shrinking the covariance matrix towards the diagonal matrix $\bm{I}$, thereby stabilising the objective.
+Setting $q=2$ yields a ridge penalty \citep{Hoerl1970}, while $q=1$ yields a lasso penalty \citep{Tibshirani1996}.
+When $q=2$, the objective can be rearranged as $\bm{w}^\top(\bm{\Sigma}+\lambda\bm{I})\bm{w}$, so the ridge penalty has the effect of shrinking the covariance matrix towards the identity matrix $\bm{I}$, thereby stabilising the objective.
+The lasso penalty has a similar stabilising effect.
 Though there exist numerous covariance estimators that explicitly perform shrinkage \citep{Ledoit2004,Schafer2005,Touloumis2015}, these do not accommodate missing data.
-Missing data is an important empirical consideration, discussed further in Section \ref{sec:survey}.
+Missing data is an important empirical consideration, discussed further in Section~\ref{sec:survey}.
 On the other hand, it is straightforward to mimic the effect of shrinkage by plugging a standard missing-data covariance estimator into \eqref{eq:local1}.
-Under all the aforementioned configurations of $\mathcal{W}$, the limiting shrinkage case ($\lambda\to\infty$) leads to equal weights as the optimal solution.
+Under all the aforementioned configurations of $\mathcal{W}$, the limiting shrinkage case ($\lambda\to\infty$) leads to equal weights as the optimal solution when $q=2$.